sonots/cumo/README.md

 ### Incompatibility With Numo

-Following methods behave incompatibly with Numo as default for performance.
+The following methods behave incompatibly with Numo by default for performance reasons:

 * `extract`
 * `[]`